-The Independent Hotelier award is presented to an individual who has made a significant contribution to the independent hotel sector.
+The Independent Hotelier Award is presented to an individual who has made a significant contribution to the independent hotel sector.
 An independently spirited pioneer, recognised for excellence, with a reputation for pushing boundaries and creating exceptional guest experiences.
 Above all, the winner is someone committed to the development of their team, the success of their establishment and the industry at large.

-The Queensberry Hotel
+The Queensbury Hotel

 Laurence purchased Bath’s 29 bedroomed, Grade II-listed, Georgian Queensberry Hotel in 2003.
 The hotel now sets a benchmark for individualistic, style-driven boutique hotel propositions UK-wide.
 It is incredibly important to Laurence that he supports his entire team in developing their careers and reaching their full potential and he is very proud to be known as a real wage employer.
 His care-filled approach to management was evident throughout the Covid-19 pandemic despite all of the challenges presented to the business.
 His unrelenting commitment doesn’t end with his team, Laurence also actively guides young aspiring managers through his role as mentor in the Master Innholders mentor program.
 He is also a fellow of the Institute of Hospitality.
 Laurence currently acts on the Bath Advisory Group and is keenly supportive of the national trade body UK Hospitality.